The HI intensity mapping power spectrum: insights from recent measurements: Discussion

 An additional consideration is the presence of nonzero vorticity in the dark matter, which adds a correction to the HI power spectrum.
 This correction is found via N-body simulations and can be modelled as \citep{cusin2017}:

 Typical values of the parameters $k_*, n_l$ and $n_s$ produce a peak in vorticity power at $k\sim1\,h/$Mpc.
 The amplitude parameter $A_\omega$ is more uncertain.
 Most simulations find $A_\omega \sim 10^{-5}$, with some advocating a value 50-100 times larger \citep{bonvin2018, pueblas2009}.
-These values are found to be too low to explain the observed difference in the predicted and measured HI power in the current data.
-However, a more detailed treatment of the effects of vorticity is left to future work (Umeh et al., in preparation).
+These values are found to be too low to explain the observed difference in the predicted and measured HI power in the current data. { An improved fit also arises if the finger-of-god suppression $\sigma_{\rm avg}$ is artificially reduced to 1.0-1.4 Mpc, although this is inconsistent with the halo model framework -- which may also indicate the possibility of incompleteness of the framework.} A more detailed treatment of the these effects is left to future work (Umeh et al., in preparation).

 At $z \sim 0.3$, the parameter $\Omega_{\rm HI}$ has been measured to be $4.8 \times 10^{-4}$ also from surveys of galaxies \citep{bera2019}, which is consistent with the value we use here, though as also suggested by the intensity mapping results, there may be evidence for an evolution with respect to mass \citep{bera2022}.
 At $z \sim 0.4$, the HI mass has been connected to the stellar mass of MeerKAT MIGHTEE galaxies, finding some evolution in the relationship out to $z \sim 1$.